Kaizen074/weather/README.md

 <br>

-## How to use Steroid
+## What is Steroid exactly?

-#### Introduction
+### Introduction

-Steroid is based on the K.I.S.S. principle *(Keep it simple, stupid)*.

-There is no need to create complex and weird solutions for your wallpaper that might bug your head or keep you awake until 4 AM, we already did that for you!
-This app has been made so you can simply request information and communicate with your PC using it as middleware.
+Steroid is based on the K.I.S.S. principle *(Keep it simple, stupid)* and allows you to bring native features and information to your wallpapers, without the need to create complex and weird solutions that might bug your head or keep you awake until 4 AM.
+This app has been made so you can simply request information and communicate with your PC using it as middleware!

 > Keep in mind that some features are disabled due to unfinished or unstable features.

-#### Functions
+### Functions

 Steroid App functions are:
 - Computer metrics.